DETAILS FOR YOUR GLAMPING STAY

 AVR is always in Stage I – which means no open fires set on the ground.
 If the county enters STAGE II, there are no fires allowed, even in our designated fire pits.
 Propane camping stoves or smaller propane fire pits are permitted under stage II bans.
 As Colorado is often under fire bans, it is your responsibility to pay attention to fire bans in our area and plan accordingly.
 If fire bans are in effect, we do not offer refunds

 ABSOLUTELY NO FIREWORKS EVER!

+If there is an emergency, we can help you contact whomever you need.
 Cell service is minimal.
 The best service by far seems to be Verizon.